-I keep telling you how much I love unique combination of flavors.
-Orange and chocolate is one of them!
+My new favorite flavors combination is orange and chocolate.
 Their bittersweet taste makes them a match made in heaven.
-This cake is very moist with a subtle orange flavor.
-It reminds me of home – cozy and warm.
-The marble affect turns this simple dessert to a beauty.
+This cake is super quick to make, stays moist for days and reminds me of home, cozy and warm.
+The marble affect turns this simple cake to a beauty.

 - ¼ teaspoon baking soda

 - 1 ¼ cups (250 gr/8.8 oz) granulated sugar